- Politics and Social Issues

 #2 Recycle in the Garden

 Many gardeners I know poke holes in plastic buckets or recycled milk jugs.
 This allows the water to trickle out at a slow pace near a freshly planted tree or garden plant.
 It avoids water waste and water run off created when the water is running too fast, as from a hose.
 Because the water is running slowly, it has time to soak in deeply into the soil near the plant and get to the roots where the water is needed.
-In addition to poking holes in buckets or a recycled milk jug, you can recycle plastic bottles by adding a watering spike as seen here.
+In addition to poking holes in buckets or a recycled milk jug, you can recycle plastic bottles by adding a watering spike.

 In addition to recycling plastic bottles and jugs for watering slowly, try to recycle your waste water for the garden.
 Water collected in rain barrels, or water from the bath or laundry can be used in the garden.